fasrc/User_Codes/Languages/Julia/Example1/README.md

 #### Purpose:

-This example illustrates the use of Julia on Odyssey.
+This example illustrates the use of Julia on the Harvard University FAS cluster.
 Specifically, it evaluates PI via a Monte-Carlo method.

 #### Contents: